 Although Russian medical universities are globally renowned for their quality education, yet you do not have to pay a hefty donation to make it into the merit list of the universities offering admission which usually on a first come first serve basis.
 The candidate has to pay only the annual fees, hostel charges as well as any other miscellaneous charges if any.
-We as a credible consultant for study MBBS in Russia for Indian students advised if an agent asks for any donation for getting admission in Russia, you should better stay away from such fool-makers because admission in Russian medical colleges and universities is accepted solely on merit without any donation.
+We as a credible consultant MBBS. if an agent asks for any donation for getting admission in Russia, you should better stay away from such fool-makers because admission in Russian medical colleges and universities is accepted solely on merit without any donation.

-Important Guidelines And Information You Must Know Before Enrolling For MBBS In Russia
+Important Guidelines And Information You Must Know Before Enrolling For MBBS Study in Russia

 - Students must have detailed information about all the MCI recognized and WHO approved medical universities in Russia.

-- Students must know about the course, curriculum, and other information about MBBS in Russia for Indian students.
+- Students must know about the course, curriculum, and other information.

 - Students and parents should know about the detailed fee structure for both English and Russian MBBS program.